Skip to main content

 The Metabolic Role of Testosterone in Women

-Testosterone’s influence on female is profound and multifaceted.
+Testosterone’s influence on female metabolic health is profound and multifaceted.
 It plays a significant role in how your body manages energy, builds and maintains muscle, and stores fat.
 A clear understanding of these mechanisms can provide a framework for interpreting your own experiences and health data.

 • Body Composition ∞ Testosterone promotes the development of lean muscle mass.
 Muscle tissue is more metabolically active than fat tissue, meaning it burns more calories at rest.
 When testosterone levels are optimal, your body is better equipped to maintain a favorable muscle-to-fat ratio, which is a cornerstone of metabolic health.